kiplimoarapboor/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## About

-C - Pointers, arrays and strings Assignment
+C - More Pointers, arrays and strings Assignment